ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-STABLE" type="Rule" title="Use a stable compilation toolchain">

-Development of a secure application must be done using a fully stable toolchain, for limiting potential compiler, runtime or tool bugs.
+Development of a secure application MUST be done using a fully stable toolchain, for limiting potential compiler, runtime or tool bugs.

 </div>